josh-feng/pool/README.md

 ```

 In class template operator table `['^']`,
-the `__metatable` value will be used for class name; otherwise, it will be removed, since object metatable should be available all the time.
+the `__metatable` value will be used for class name, and then, it will be removed, since object metatable should be available all the time.
 The `__tostring` function will return object's class table hash number by default.